block42-blockchain-company/brotocol-token-contracts/contracts/token-pool/README.md

-# Community pool
+# Token pool

-The Community Contract holds the funds of the Community Pool.
+The Token pool Contract holds the funds for distributions.

 ---